Supported Personalization Tags

-As a convenience, a summary of supported personalization tags are listed below.
+As a convenience, a summary of supported personalization tags are provided.
 For more detail on each kind of tag and best practices, continue reading.

 ---|---|